jtschuster/ekho/mobile_recorder/README.rst

 Mobile Recording
 ----------------

+This folder contains tools for converting raw data from in-wild reording into useable formats.
+The converted data is used to diplay IV surfaces on the screen

 To record IV surfaces in the wild, you need to follow below steps

 #.
 Connect Ekho record board to Teensy 3.6.